 Social Sciences Department Chair.

 Interested faculty will submit a letter of interest describing qualifications and background information as relevant to the responsibilities outlined above and a current CV.
-The letter should be addressed to the Dean of Business and Social Sciences and must be received in that office by 5:00 p.m. on May 29, 2020.
+The letter should be addressed to the Dean of Business and Social Sciences and must be received in that office by 5:00 p.m. on May 19, 2021.
+All applicants must have approval from their Department Chair and Division Dean.